ObserveRTC/full-stack-examples/README.md

 ## Examples

-### Mediasoup
+ * [Observer-mediasoup](observer-mediasoup/) example shows how to put together Mediasoup SFU and a simple WebRTC client app to use ObserveRTC.

-[This](mediasoup/) example shows how to put together Mediasoup SFU and a simple WebRTC client app to use ObserveRTC.
+  * [Observer-kafka](observer-kafka/) example shows how to connect observer to kafka